Lab Members

 Graduate Students

-Elysia completed her honours thesis with the SWell lab and is continuing her research as a Masters student in social psychology.
+Elysia completed her honours and MSc theses with the SWell lab and is continuing her research as a Doctoral candidate in social psychology.
 She is studying women’s experiences in the Canadian Armed Forces.

 “My first career was as a professional musician, playing for the Saskatoon Symphony Orchestra and for the Canadian Armed Forces (CAF).
 Discovering that I preferred music as a hobby rather than as a career, I returned to university to study public health.
 Although I was (and still am) passionate about the prevention of injury and illness, I couldn’t shake the idea of a full-time career in the military.
 I became a Personnel Selection Officer in the CAF and I returned to university to study psychology.
 During my undergraduate psychology degree, I became especially interested in social psychology and how an individual’s behaviours and thoughts are influenced by their surroundings.
 More specifically, I became interested in how a military woman’s experiences are influenced by working in the traditionally male work environment of the CAF.
 When I’m not studying or working, I can be found paddle boarding or enjoying a coffee and relaxing with a book.”

-Erin is a Masters student in social psychology at UVic.
-She is studying how friendships sometimes transition to romantic relationships.
+Erin completed her BA and MSc degrees at the University of Victoria and is currently a Doctoral candidate in social psychology at UVic.
+She is studying whether self-expansion motivation can help to explain how friendships sometimes transition to romantic relationships.

 “I’ve always been interested in examining the unique differences and challenges we face as individuals.
 I like pondering about what makes you ‘you’, and how different lived experiences create different connections, perceptions, and ideas of self.
 I began my studies as an engineering/computer science major, but ever since I took a first-year psychology course as an elective I’ve been hooked.
 Over the last six years, I’ve worked for several grassroots disability-related non-profit organizations.
 During this time, I noticed that there is a general lack of awareness and research that involves/is inclusive of people with disabilities (especially within psychology).
 What is published tends to focus on rehabilitation and how to ‘fix’ disabilities and the people with them.
 As a person who was born with a permanent disability myself, I truly believe that my disabled experience is invaluable and has shaped my interactions and who I am.
 I would like to examine how other disabled people interact with the world around them as well – currently focusing on the process of recovering from internalized disability stigma.
 In my spare time I like to chill with my cat, play Animal Crossing, cook, and lay in my hammock as much as possible.”